 Step 3: Review your results

-As you talk to your potential customers, you may find that you need to refine your solution, or even re-consider the problem that you are solving.
+As you talk to your potential customers, you may find that you need to refine your solution, or even reconsider the problem that you are solving.
 For example, perhaps Garrett (our example bike shop owner) first thought that he’d start a bike shop for people who race bikes, but as he talked to people in his community, he found that the real need was for a bike shop that was easy for non-expert bikers to shop in without feeling intimidated.

-Since you haven’t created a detailed business plan at this point, you can easily refine your pitch as you learn more about your customers and the best way to solve their problems.
+Since you haven’t created a detailed business plan at this point, you can easily refine your pitch from step one as you learn more about your customers and the best way to solve their problems.
 Remember, your pitch should only be a single page, so it should be easy to update as you learn more about your customers, how you’re going to market to them, and what your solution actually is.

-Existing businesses should also review their financial performance:
+Existing businesses should also review their financial performance

 Tracking your performance is arguably the most important component of Lean Planning.
 Without tracking the key metrics for your business, you won’t know if things are going well or going poorly.
 Spotting trends early and making adjustments to your strategy and tactics is critical to business success.